NLnetLabs/routinator/source/manual-page.rst

       Currently, the default policy is *warn* in order to gain operational experience with the frequency and impact of unsafe VRPs.
-This default may change in future version.
+This default may change in future versions.

-      For more information on the process of validation implemented in Routinator, see the section VALIDATION below.
+      For more information on the process of validation implemented in Routinator, see the section `VALIDATION`_ below.

 .. option:: --unknown-objects=policy